igordinuzzi/ecommerce-site-react/README.md

 - Design and Development: Igor Dinuzzi
 - Content Creation: ChatGPT
 - Iconography: FontAwesome
+- Icons: The Noun Project
-- Images: Sourced from Unsplash
+- Images: Sourced from Unsplash and Freepik